1st SS Cossack Cavalry Division: Anti-Partisan operations

+The Cossacks felt closer to this Serbian minority in NDH than they did to the Croatian people.
+Due to the Cossack identification with the Serbian cause, the Cossacks concluded an unofficial truce with Tito’s rival, the royalist Serbian resistance leader, General Dragoljub Mihailović, who regarded Tito and the Ustaše as a more serious enemy than the Germans.

-While in Croatia the division quickly established a reputation for undisciplined and ruthless behavior, not only towards the partisans but also the civilian population, prompting Croatian authorities to complain to the Germans and finally to Adolf Hitler personally.
+In Croatia the division quickly established a reputation for undisciplined and ruthless behavior, not only towards the partisans but also the civilian population, prompting Croatian authorities to complain to the Germans and finally to Adolf Hitler himself.
 Besides raping women, killing people and plundering and burning towns suspected of harboring partisans and their supporters, the division used telegraph poles along the railroad tracks for mass hangings as a warning to the partisans and others.
 Although the behavior of the Cossacks was not as ruthless as portrayed by Partisan propaganda, nevertheless during its first two months of deployment in Croatia, special divisional courts-martial imposed at least 20 death sentences in each of the four regiments for related crimes.

 The Cossacks' first engagement against the Red Army occurred in December 1944 near Pitomača.
 The fighting resulted in Soviet withdrawal from the area.

 Transfer to Waffen-SS

-In December 1944 the 1st Cossack Division was transferred to the Waffen-SS and reorganized by the SS Führungshauptamt until 30 April 1945.
-Together with a 2nd Cossack Division it became part of the newly formed XV SS Cossack Cavalry Corps.
+In December 1944 the 1st Cossack Division was transferred to the Waffen-SS and reorganized by the SS Führungshauptamt.
+Until 30 April 1945, together with the 2nd Cossack Division it became part of the newly formed XV SS Cossack Cavalry Corps.

 Aftermath

 At the end of the war Cossacks of the division retreated into Austria and surrendered to British troops.
 They were promised safety by the British but were subsequently forcibly transferred to the USSR.
-The majority of those, who did not manage to escape, went into the labour camps of the Gulag.
+The majority of those who did not manage to escape went to labour camps in the Gulag.
 The German and Cossack leadership were tried, sentenced to death and executed in Moscow in early 1947.
 The remaining officers and other ranks who survived the labour camps were released after Stalin's death in 1953.